nus-cs2103-AY2425S1/ip/docs/README.md

 ## How do I access the chatbot?

-Users can download the JAR file under the v0.2 release.
-After downloading the file, users can open the file by running the following command on their terminal.
+Users can download the JAR file under the v0.2 release found on this page.
+After downloading the file, users can open the file by navigating to the location where the JAR file has been downloaded and running the following command on their terminal.

 `java -jar kietwoforone.java`